dmacka/MultiverseClientServer/README.md

 Start terminal
 You should be in the home directory;
 Type the following in terminal -> cd multiverse;

-Type the following in terminal -> mysql -u root -p Enter password
+Type the following in terminal -> mysql -u root -p

-Type the following in terminal -> create database multiverse;
-Type the following in terminal -> use multiverse;
-Type the following in terminal -> create user ‘multiverse’ identified by ‘multiverse’;
-Type the following in terminal -> grant all on multiverse.* to multiverse identified by ‘multiverse’;
-Type the following in terminal -> create user ‘multiverse’@’localhost’ identified by ‘multiverse’;
+Enter password

-Type the following in terminal -> grant all on multiverse.* to multiverse@’localhost’ identified by ‘multiverse’;
+Type the following in terminal -> Source bin/install.sql;

 Type the following in terminal -> Source bin/master.sql;
-Type the following in terminal -> Source bin/install.sql;

-Your database is now setup for the master server.
+Your database is now setup for the master server and your game server.

-For you website.
-Copy the directorys in website to /etc/www/html.
+For you website. (you need to be logged in a root) Copy the directorys in website to /etc/www/html.
 Do this as root and set the permissions to excute.

 This is fully functional server and has been tested from a blank install.